hyrise/hyrise/README.md

 ```
 :whale:

-In the container, continue with [Building and Tooling](#building-and-tooling).

 ## Dependencies
-You can install the dependencies on your own or use the install.sh script which installs all of the following packages.
+You can install the dependencies on your own or use the install.sh script which installs all of the following packages and submodules.
 The install script was tested under macOS (brew) and Ubuntu 17.04 (apt-get).

 ### Dependencies that can be installed via a package manager